Knafi/MultiMeta/README.md

 # MultiMeta

 This projekt startet with the need to analyse the metadata of countless videofiles at my work.
 This process often included much more than 500 files per day.
 The commandline version of [MediaInfo](https://mediaarea.net/en/MediaInfo) is used to do the analysing part.
-It is fast, reliable and has a the possibility to pipe  the output into a test file.
+It is fast, customizable and has a the possibility to redirect the output.

 ![MultiMeta](MultiMeta_Gui.JPG)